 Some users found it hard to maneuver over dry ground.

 A great tiller that can dig deeper and wider thanks to its 2-cycle 21.2 cc engine.

-The motor utilizes fast-start technology allowing it less time to get going.
+The motor utilizes fast-start technology, allowing it less time to get going.
 The handles can be folded down for easy storage.
-Digs up to 10" deep and the powerful motor allows it to cut through thicker weeds with ease.
+Digs up to 10 inches deep, and the powerful motor allows it to cut through thicker weeds with ease.